John Vaughan (ironmaster)

 John Vaughan, known as Jacky, was born in Worcester on "St Thomas' Day" in 1799, the son of Welsh parents.
 He worked his way up the iron industry, becoming an ironmaster and co-founder of the largest of all the Victorian iron and steel companies, Bolckow Vaughan.
 Where Henry Bolckow provided the investment and business expertise, Vaughan contributed technical knowledge, in a long-lasting and successful partnership that transformed Middlesbrough from a small town to the centre of ironmaking in Britain.

 Vaughan is best known for his discovery of ironstone in the Cleveland Hills, on an exploratory walk with his mining engineer, John Marley in June 1850.

 Early life

 Vaughan began his working life, like his father before him, at Sir John Guest's Dowlais Ironworks in South Wales.
 His first job "at an early age" was in the scrap mill; from there, he became a puddler, then a furnaceman, then foreman.

-After Dowlais, he worked in Staffordshire, then Carlisle as factory manager, then Walker-on-Tyne near Newcastle where he became the works manager for the Losh, Wilson and Bell Ironworks.
+After Dowlais, he worked in Staffordshire, then to Carlisle in 1825 becoming a factory manager.
+He then moved East to Walker-on-Tyne near Newcastle, where he became the works manager for the Losh, Wilson and Bell Ironworks.
 While doing business in Newcastle, he met Henry Bolckow, who at that time was a corn merchant looking to get into the iron business.